Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are employees’ rights with regard to privacy and monitoring?

 While no private sector privacy legislation is in place, several cases have found video monitoring – particularly in less public places – to breach the employment contract.
 The Ontario Court of Appeal recently introduced the tort of 'intrusion on seclusion'; it is unclear whether it will be extended to the workplace or monitoring in the workplace.
 Privacy rules in the broader public sector (including education and healthcare) exist.

 Federal Rules Federal privacy law and privacy commissioner decisions require monitoring to be reasonable.
 Typically, video monitoring is permitted for safety or security reasons in public cases.
 Video monitoring of work areas is much more controversial and must not be used for productivity or performance issues.

 Are there state rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

 Ontario has no private sector provincial privacy legislation.
 However, the Ontario Human Rights Commission warns that social media monitoring increases the risk of discrimination complaints, as employers may inadvertently obtain information from social media accounts that discloses information concerning a protected ground under the Human Rights Code.

-The same human rights considerations apply for federally regulated employers.
+Federal Rules The same human rights considerations apply for federally regulated employers.
 However, the federal privacy commissioner has expressly stated that employers should have social media policies that advise employees as to whether social media will be monitored.
 Failure to warn employees that their personal information is being collected by way of social media monitoring could violate federal privacy legislation.